<em>Diascia</em>: to sow, to plant, to grow

 • Fill in and firm down

-• Fertilise regularly and place in sun
+• Feed regularly and place in sun

 When and how to sow Diascia seeds?

-Sow Diascia seeds in spring in March–April under cold frame at 16°C, if outside temperatures are still below about 15°C. Choose the Diascia seeds from our nursery.
+Sow diascia seeds in spring in March-April under cold frame at 16°C, if outside temperatures are still below about 15°C. Choose the diascia seeds from our nursery.

 In seed tray